 As a student at GW particularly in the IB program I believe the school is great.
 There are many claims that it is "two schools in one " yet there are going to be different programs in any school and are not unique to GW.
 If students are feeling that they are completely segregated by program it is their own fault.
 I am great friends with people in and out of the IB program showing that it does not limit students' ability to co-mingle.
 Although some students in the IB program are seemingly pretentious and uptight they make up a minuscule percent of the population.
 There was a period of time where the school had a transitional principle who was trying to assimilate the school in a disastrous way but the current administration is doing an excellent job at breaking down the barriers between the programs.
 Overall the learning atmosphere is embracing and allows students to thrive giving the best possible results.
 The school is great and has many bad rumors giving it a bad rep but as a student I can discount them by saying it is a great school with a nurturing environment full of assimilation.
 Hope this Helps!!

 George Washington High School is a public high school in Denver.
-The principal of George Washington High School is Mario Williams, whose e-mail is firstname.lastname@example.org.
-1,606 students attend George Washington High School and identify primarily as Multiracial, Asian/Pacific Islander, and Asian.
-55% of the 1,606 students here have subsidized lunches.
+The principal of George Washington High School is Mario Williams, who can be contacted at email@example.com.
+1,606 students go to George Washington High School and identify primarily as Multiracial, Asian/Pacific Islander, and Asian.
+55% of the 1,606 students here are paying reduced lunch prices.
 The student to teacher ratio at George Washington High School is 18:1.
 Bishop Machebeuf High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - P.E. classes